torvalds/linux/Documentation/security/sak.rst

 .. note::

-  1. Linux SAK is said to be not a "true SAK" as is required by systems which implement C2 level security.
+  1. GNU/Linux SAK is said to be not a "true SAK" as is required by systems which implement C2 level security.
 This author does not know why.